icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 Table IX defines "assumed" water drop size distributions.
 Reference [^5] clarifies that the "B" distribution comes from, apparently, a single case of drop size measurement in [^6] (apparently by an oil slide method).
+A future post will examine the data more thoroughly.

-For an assumption, these distributions have taken hold for more than 70 years, and are still cited in recent publications
+For an assumption, these distributions have taken hold for more than 75 years, and are still cited in recent publications
 (for example, AC 20-73A [^7] [2016] recommends the use of a Langmuir D distribution).